 However, if the domain name you want is already taken, you need to buy it from the owner.
 The downside to this is pre-owned domains can cost roughly up to $1000 (or even more!).

 You need web hosting to have a server for your website, so your visitors can access it online.
-But, how much does it cost to host a website?
+But, how much does a website cost to host?
 This depends on the type of web hosting services you’ll get:

 - Shared Hosting – This type of hosting service means you’ll have your website on one web server along with many other websites.
 The cost for shared hosting ranges from $2 to $10 per month.